 Although Algebra to Quadratics is required for entrance to the Freshman class, at the opening of the session a rapid review is made of Factoring and Theory of Exponents; then taking up Quadratics, Algebra is completed in the first term.
 Plane and Solid Geometry occupy the last two terms.
 As soon as the formulæ and use of tables have been learned in the Sophomore year, work with the engineer's transit begins and data for problems in Trigonometry, Mensuration, Surveying and Leveling are obtained by the students from their own use of the instruments.
-In the third term of this year Analytical Geometry is The Junior year, with which the course closes, is devoted to the Calculus.
+In the third term of this year Analytical Geometry is studied.
+The Junior year, with which the course closes, is devoted to the calculus.

-Astronomy is pursued in the Senior year as a branch of liberal Four recitations a week are given to Descriptive Astronomy, but a larger part of the knowledge gained is acquired by actual observation.
-In fact, a study of the constellations precedes any other work, and, from that point on, the telescope and the transit are brought into constant use.
+Astronomy is pursued in the Senior year as a branch of liberal education.
+Four recitations a week are given to Descriptive Astronomy, but a larger part of the knowledge gained is acquired by actual observation.
+In fact, a study of the constellations precedes any other work, and from that point on, the telescope and the transit are brought into constant use.

 Lectures on special appropriate topics and the history and development of Mathematics and Astronomy are given at proper times.

 The transit made by Sægmuller, of Washington, D. C., is of the latest pattern, and is capable of the most accurate work.
-It was the gift of Trustees James S. Topham and Horace Burrough.

 The telescope is a 5-inch refractor, equatorially mounted, and supplied with a driving clock.
-This, too, was made by Sægmuller, and is the gift of Trustees E. O. Grimes and W. H.